 Recipe by Perri Pender

-"Springfield, Missouri is the home of cashew chicken.
+"Springfield, Missouri is the home of Cashew Chicken.
 This is supposed to be Leong's original recipe.
-Leong and his brother Gee developed this famous dish, blending a fried chicken with an Oriental flare in the 1960s.
+Leong and his brother Gee developed this famous dish, creating a fried chicken with an Asian flair in the 1960s.
 This is the closest recipe I have ever found to tasting like the original.
-And since it is supposed to be the original maybe that is why?
-There are numerous variations of this famous dish so it is how you remember it!
+And since it is supposed to be the original, maybe that is why?
+There are numerous variations of this famous dish, so it is how you remember it!
 Make your favorite fried rice or order from your favorite restaurant to go along with the chicken.
 Enjoy!"

 Hmm.
 None of these ingredients are on sale today.

 Save money at local stores when ingredients are on sale!

 Watch video tips and tricks

 skinless, boneless chicken breast halves, cut into 1-inch cubes

 chopped green onions

 Poster is correct--only in Springfield will you find this...and it is delicious!
 I lived there for many years and enjoyed this dish frequently.
 When I would travel around the country and order cashew chicken, it was NEVER cashew chicken as I knew it; it was so puzzling.
 Finally someone explained to me that it truly was 'Springfield' cashew chicken, and that other cities' renderings of the dish were entirely different.
 Thanks for posting.
 I was given a similar recipe several years ago (by someone who knew the story as Perri does) but I lost it.
 Scrumptious!

 I really wanted to like this, but I it just didn't do it for me.
 I've noticed that other versions of this dish include soy sauce and white sugar, that might have helped.
 The only change I made to the recipe was to make a cornstarch slurry to prevent clumping.